andrewcchu/Scripts/README.md

     -   Path to a file for a `brothers.csv` file (containing names of brothers to assign PNMs to)

+        -   Format of CSV should be a sole list (1 column of names)

     -   Path to a file for a `pnms.csv` file (containing names of PNMs)

+        -   Format of CSV should be: Name | Dorm | Phone Number

     -   Path to directory where created ride list should be placed

 -   Optional flags